 Meditating guy's thoughts: "... ... ...
 I sense impure thoughts from the man next to me!"

 Other Meditating guy's thoughts: "... ... ...
 I am hungry."

-The World Ends With You, like Golden Sun, includes mind-reading, with the twist being that you cannot talk to most of the NPCs to begin with, and you can't mind-read the ones you can.
+The World Ends with You, like Golden Sun, includes mind-reading, with the twist being that you cannot talk to most of the NPCs to begin with, and you can't mind-read the ones you can.
 Every NPC on a given screen will have a totally different thought, but thoughts repeat if you go to different places, and look at different people, thinking the same thing.
 Throughout the length of the game these thoughts actually progress in related chains, including some related thoughts (male and female thinking of each other) being intentionally funny.

-An interesting subversion occurs in the first two Gothic games.
+An interesting variation occurs in the first two Gothic games.
 The non-plot-essential NPCs fall into categories — like Rebel Camp Miner or Castle Guard — and every member of a given set has identical clothes and has the same dialogue, but the dialogue takes the form of a multiple-choice conversation, just as if you were talking to a more important NPC.
 They'll give the same answers every time, but behave more like information points than tape recorders.

 Played embarrassingly straight in Black Sigil... if you visit one particular town as soon as you get the airship, NPCs will reference events that haven't happened yet.

 The old Ultima Underworld games were like this as well.
 All non-named NPCs fell in groups like "outcast", "guard", "goblin" or whatever, and you could have the same dialog with all NPCs in the same group.